ProjectCloudApp/TeamNameMissing/README.md

 <li><b>Show History</b></li>
 In this Show History tab, when users press on the button, they'll be directed to the History Screen which allows users to view the <b>BMI History</b>, <b>BMI Chart</b>, <b>Calorie History</b>, or <b>Calorie Chart</b> after they save their result into the database.

+# ReadMe

-## STEPs taken by developers when implementing the app.
+# STEPs taken by developers when implementing the app.

 Step 1:Define the purpose of creating the app